 Katherine Curtis was instrumental in synchronised swimming becoming a recognised sport in December 1941, and in 1979 the International Swimming Hall of Fame also recognised Katherine for her role within the sport.

-A champion swimmer Ester Williams, became a Hollywood phenomenon portraying Annette Kellerman’s life in Million Dollar Mermaid.
+A champion swimmer Esther Williams, became a Hollywood phenomenon portraying Annette Kellerman’s life in Million Dollar Mermaid.
 In the 1940’s and 1950’s she performed in a string of MGM ‘aqua musicals’.
 The art developed quickly over the next 20 years becoming extremely technical and athletically demanding and the routines were set to music.

 Becoming an Olympic sport significantly raised the profile of synchronised swimming and as a result of the diversity of the discipline and the athleticism of the sport, it has become an increasingly popular form of entertainment at events and pool parties.
 The glamorous 1950s style of synchronised swimming with beautiful formations and flowery caps is always a popular choice for entertainment, along with modern day routines of acrobatic lifts and fast moving choreography.